diorcula/payload-medusa-integration/README.md

 # MedusaJS and Payload CMS Integration Prototype

-Welcome to the MedusaJS and Payload CMS Integration Prototype repository.
 This project serves as a prototype to explore the integration possibilities of MedusaJS, a headless e-commerce platform, with Payload CMS, a powerful and flexible content management system.

 ## Project Overview